anbruzga/BST-Modelling-Tool/README.md

 ## Installation:
 There is an BST-Tool.jar artifact attached in releases.
-JRE that, supporting at least Java 8 is needed to run it (v.
-251 min).
+JRE that supports at least Java 8 is needed to run it (v.
+251).
 To compile the project it is best to use Intellij Idea, as it was used originally.

 ![alt text](screenshot.png)